 The 2019 Legislative Session, Water Legislation

-We will provide links to information on pending bills and instructions for how to respond to certain bills, when we put out alerts here.
-Watch for emails from info@ simsborowaterdefensefund.org or email@example.com.
+We will provide links to information on pending water and other bills of interest, and instructions for how to respond to certain bills, when we put out alerts on our NEWS page here and on this page.

 Please let us know by return email if you are planning on going to the Capitol in response to an Action Alert or for any other reason; also let us know if you work or live in Austin and would be willing to go to the Capitol to "sign in " on any bill for which we issue an alert.

 Go here and select any Committee Hearing you want to see live on the day of the hearing if you can't get to the hearing.
 Remember!
 You can always make calls to legislators from your home or office if you can't go to the hearing.
 Phones lighting up is a good thing -- we will give instructions for doing that!

 UPDATE!
 ACTION ALERT from April 26 --We asked those who live over the Simsboro to call your Senators to OPPOSE HB 1066 on the Senate Floor this week~~ thank you to all who called.

 In a surprise turn of events, Sen. Kolkhorst (represents Lee and Burleson counties) let us down.
 Not only did she not introduce the floor amendments we all asked her for, she voted in favor of HB 1066 AFTER voting against it in Committee.